Skip to content

 const processorResult = processor; // access processor for additional assertions

-const successfulRecord = sqsEvent.Records[0];
+const successfulRecord = event.Records[0];

-const failedRecord = sqsEvent.Records[1];
+const failedRecord = event.Records[1];

 const expectedResponse = {